L3MON4D3/LuaSnip/DOC.md

   active choiceNode forward (`direction` = 1) or backward (`direction` = -1).

-- `unlink_current()`: removes the current snippet from the jumplist (useful if luasnip fails to automatically detect eg. deletion of a snippet) and sets the current node behind the snippet, or, if not possible, before it.
+- `unlink_current()`: removes the current snippet from the jumplist (useful if luasnip fails to automatically detect e.g. deletion of a snippet) and sets the current node behind the snippet, or, if not possible, before it.

 - `lsp_expand(snip_string, opts)`: expand the lsp-syntax-snippet defined via